Left-pointing white chevron arrow on a transparent background.

 Richard Parr

-Rickard Parr, VP of Creative Services at Kensium, leads the UX and UI design teams, ensuring best practices across creative solutions.
+Rickard Parr, Sr. VP, Design & Marketing at Kensium, leads the UX and UI design teams, ensuring best practices across creative solutions.
 With over 30 years of design experience, he works closely with clients to deliver innovative branding, user experience, and marketing strategies while streamlining processes for project success.

 Marketing